dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/azure-iis-errors-reference.md

 Non-OS files in the **C:\Windows\SysWOW64\inetsrv** directory aren't preserved during an OS upgrade.
 If the ASP.NET Core Module is installed prior to an OS upgrade and then any app pool is run in 32-bit mode after an OS upgrade, this issue is encountered.
 After an OS upgrade, repair the ASP.NET Core Module.
 See [Install the .NET Core Hosting bundle](xref:host-and-deploy/iis/index#install-the-net-core-hosting-bundle).
 Select **Repair** when the installer is run.

-## Missing site extension, x86 and x64 site extensions installed, or wrong process bitness set for an Azure App
+## Missing site extension, 32-bit (x86) and 64-bit (x64) site extensions installed, or wrong process bitness set

+*Applies to apps hosted by Azure App Services.*

 * **Browser:** HTTP Error 500.0 - ANCM In-Process Handler Load Failure